lin-ss-git-mav-jen-sona/kubernetes_multi_master_setup/README.md

-#
-# Mithun Technologies Marathahalli, Banglore.
-Ph: +91-8296242028 / +91-9980923226
 ## Agenda: Multi Master K8's Cluster Setup Using Kubeadm In AWS EC2 Ubuntu Servers
 ---
 ### What is Kubeadm ?
 Kubeadm is a tool built to provide kubeadm init and kubeadm join as best-practice  for creating Kubernetes clusters. kubeadm performs the actions necessary to get a cluster up and running.
 ### Pre-requisite

-For this demo, we will use 3 master and 2 worker node to create a multi master kubernetes cluster using kubeadm installation tool.
+we will use 3 master and 2 worker node to create a multi master kubernetes cluster using kubeadm installation tool.
 Below are the pre-requisite requirements for the installation:

 * 3 machines for master, ubuntu 20.04+, 2 CPU, 4 GB RAM, 10 GB storage
 * 2 machines for worker, ubuntu 20.04+, 1 CPU, 1 GB RAM, 10 GB storage